Óscar Rendoll Gómez: Other works

 At the same time he studied to become a football manager, he studied and graduated as a PE teacher at the Physical Education Institute of the University of Chile.
 In Panama, he was well renowned by his contributions in this area, attending to several conferences in countries such as the Dominican Republic, Venezuela, Uruguay, among other countries in Latin America.

+In 1944, Rendoll Gómez served as president of Club Deportivo Liceo from Punta Arenas.

-Personal life
+Personal life and death

+His parents, Oscar Rendoll and Virginia Gómez Sousa, were Portuguese descendants.
+His maternal grandfather, Francisco Furtado Gómez Cuello, was the founder and president of Portuguese Charity Partnership in 1983 in Punta Arenas.

 As a high school student, he was nicknamed Negro (Black) and was elected as Rey Feo (Ugly King/Carnaval King) of the Spring Carnival of Magallanes.

+Settled in Panama, Rendoll Gómez died on 2 September 1994 in Panama City.